mh-/corona-warn-companion-android/README.md

    (this is only possible with root permissions, which is why official Exposure Notifications apps, such as Corona-Warn-App, cannot display these details).
    ![-Example Recorded Encounters-](screenshots/rpis_en.png)
-   Alternatively, the app can also read a database exported from RaMBLE (does not need root permissions).
+   Alternatively, the app can also read a database exported from the [RaMBLE - Bluetooth LE Mapper app](https://play.google.com/store/apps/details?id=com.contextis.android.BLEScanner) (does not need root permissions).
 2. The app downloads the Diagnosis Keys from the official German Corona-Warn-Server and other countries' servers, as selected by you.
    For Germany, it downloads the keys published daily for the last few days, and the keys published every hour for today.
 Therefore, different information than in the official app might be displayed.
    Only keys for the days found in step 1 are shown and counted.